Hello; and welcome to a collection of odds and ends from the Bible that come in handy now and then for just about everybody that's just starting out.

 If people can't agree with humanity's creator on something as elementary as their gender designations as per Gen 1:27 and Matt 19:4, then I have to assume that they disagree with Him on many other issues far more important than that.

 There's a term for people unable to accept themselves as the person they really are.
 I think it might be called Dissociative Disorder.
-There was a time when society confined people with those kinds of conditions to psychiatric facilities for observation and therapy, but nowadays political correctness requires that they be "included".
-But God-honoring Christian churches dare not accept into their official membership roles someone known to be non binary.
+Political correctness requires that they be "included" but God-honoring Christian churches dare not accept into their official membership roles someone known to be non binary.

 ● Heb 12:15 . .
 See to it that no one misses the grace of God, and that no bitter root grows up to cause trouble and defile many.